 Are you trying to do this mothering thing alone?
-So focused on the kids that you’re hungry for friendships of your own?
-Have great friendships that you want to make even better?
+So focused on the kids that you're hungry for friendships of your own?
+Have good friendships, but you want to enjoy them more?

-Jill Savage, mother of five, knows those challenges well, and she’s here to help.
-Presenting a compelling vision of motherhood as a group effort among friends, Better Together shows how you can:
+Jill Savage, mother of five, knows those challenges well, and she's here to help.
+Presenting a compelling vision of motherhood as a group effort, Better Together shows how you can:

 All these things are possible.
-Dive into this storehouse of creative ideas for how to make mothering easier, richer, and more fun than you ever imagined!
+Dive into this storehouse of creative ideas for how to make mothering easier, richer, and more fun than you ever thought it could be.

 My MOMS (Mothers on a Mission) group is gearing up and I feel like "Better Together" by Jill Savage with Anne McClane should be our theme book.
 There are so many good things about this book, but I think just the overall message is my favorite: "Because You're Not Meant to Mom Alone."